 Your first step is purchasing your own domain from a registrar like Name.com.
 If you already have a name for your Etsy store, this step should be easy—you’ll probably want your domain name to be the same as your Etsy store name.
 Use our domain search tool to make sure the domain you want is available for registration.
 If it is, just add it to your cart and check out just like you would for any other purchase.

-These are just a few of the New Domain endings you can use for your Etsy store when you register a domain: .SALE, .FORSALE, .MARKET, .DESIGN, .CLOTHING, .GIFTS, .JEWELRY, .GLASS, .GALLERY, .STUDIO, and .WEDDING.
+These are just a few of the New Domain endings you can use for your Etsy store when you register a domain: .SALE, .FORSALE, .MARKET, .DESIGN, .CLOTHING, .GIFTS, .JEWELRY, .GLASS, .GALLERY, or .STUDIO.

 Step 2: Redirect the domain to your Etsy shop